Italo Calvino: Parents

 Calvino's mother, Giuliana Luigia Evelina "Eva" Mameli, was a botanist and university professor.
 A native of Sassari in Sardinia and 11 years younger than her husband, she married while still a junior lecturer at Pavia University.
 Born into a secular family, Eva was a pacifist educated in the "religion of civic duty and science".
-Eva gave Calvino his unusual first name to remind him of his Italian heritage, although since he wound up growing up in Italy after all, Calvino thought his name sounded "belligerently nationalist".
+Eva gave Italo his unusual first name to remind him of his Italian heritage, although he would eventually grow up in Italy.
+Calvino thought his name sounded "belligerently nationalist".
 Calvino described his parents as being "very different in personality from one another", suggesting perhaps deeper tensions behind a comfortable, albeit strict, middle-class upbringing devoid of conflict.
-As an adolescent, he found it hard relating to poverty and the working-class, and was "ill at ease" with his parents' openness to the labourers who filed into his father's study on Saturdays to receive their weekly paycheck.
+As an adolescent, he found it hard to relate to poverty and the working-class, and was "ill at ease" with his parents' openness to the labourers who filed into his father's study on Saturdays to receive their weekly paycheck.